wilsonglasser/igbinary/README.md

 Implementation details
 ----------------------

-Storing complex PHP data structures like arrays of associative arrays with the standard PHP serializer is not very space efficient.
-The main reasons in order of significance are (at least in our applications):
+Storing complex PHP data structures such as arrays of associative arrays with the standard PHP serializer is not very space efficient.
+The main reasons in this inefficiency, in order of significance are (at least in our applications):

-1. Array keys are repeated redundantly.
+1. Array keys, property names, and class names are repeated redundantly.
 2. Numerical values are plain text.
 3. Human readability adds some overhead.

-Igbinary uses two specific strategies to minimize the size of the serialized output.
+Igbinary uses two strategies to minimize the size of the serialized output.

 1. Repetitive strings are stored only once.
 Collections of objects benefit